neginkou/cookie-stand/README.md

 # cookie-stand

-I have a deficalty getting my pages connected.
+I have a defficulty getting my pages connected.